Aaron-Bopp/TIM/40_Evergreens/The more mistakes you've fixed the more bad decisions you can afford.md

  ##### An experienced note taker know when to just delete a note.

  When I stared my [[second brain]], I made a lot of really specific [[evergreen notes]] and had no methodology for surfacing old notes except by stumbling upon them.
-They were linked into other notes, but there were so many new notes being created that many fell through the cracks leading me to duplicate thoughts because I could not find the relevant note.
+They were linked into other notes, but there were so many new notes being created that many fell through the cracks, leading me to duplicate thoughts because I could not find the relevant note.
 When I started to use [[Spaced repetition]] for my notes, these "duplicate" notes started coming out through the woodwork and I had to spend time refactoring them and deciding how to incorporate these notes: [[Friction is the number one hindrance to learning]].

+ If you [[Write your notes like you're planting an evergreen forest]], you make it easy to delete notes.

 ### <hr class="footnote"/>